Last updated May 26, 2026

 Haumea (136108) is a dwarf planet in the classical Kuiper belt with a roughly 282-year orbit, a perihelion near 34.6 AU, an aphelion near 51.4 AU, and a moderate orbital inclination of about 28.2 degrees.
 She is one of the IAU's five officially recognized dwarf planets (alongside Ceres, Pluto, Eris, and Makemake) and the third-largest known TNO.
 Two pieces of her astronomy stand out for the astrological reading.
 The first is her rotation rate.
 Haumea spins on her axis once every 3.9 hours, the fastest of any large body in the solar system, fast enough that the spin has deformed her into a flattened ellipsoid roughly twice as long as she is wide.
 The second is her collisional family.
 She is the parent body of a known group of icy fragments, including her two moons Hi'iaka and Namaka and a small ring system; the family appears to have formed from a catastrophic impact roughly a billion years ago.

-Haumea is one of the eight outer dwarf planets and TNOs this site supports.
+Haumea is one of the nine outer dwarf planets and TNOs this site supports.
 For the side-by-side outer-body family read use the dwarf planet astrology calculator linked below; for the official-dwarf inner-belt counterpart, run Ceres.

 The calculator above returns your Haumea sign, degree, house, current retrograde state, and any tight major aspects to your personal points.
 Positions come from a JPL SBDB Keplerian element set at epoch JD 2461000.5 (2025-Nov-21 TDB), the same source the rest of the Augurine engine uses for transits and timing.
 The twelve sign and twelve house entries that follow give written interpretations placement by placement; the calculator points you to the ones that match your chart.